rosell-dk/webp-convert/README.md

 [`cwebp`](#cwebp) works by executing the *cwebp* binary from Google.
 This should be your first choice.
 Its best in terms of quality, speed and options.
 The only catch is that it requires the `exec` function to be enabled, and that the webserver user is allowed to execute the `cwebp` binary (either at known system locations, or one of the precompiled binaries, that comes with this library).
 If you are on a shared host that doesn't allow that, you can turn to the `wpc` cloud converter.

  [`wpc`](#wpc) is an open source cloud converter based on *WebPConvert*.
 Conversions will of course be slower than *cwebp*, as images need to go back and forth to the cloud converter.
 As images usually just needs to be converted once, the slower conversion speed is probably acceptable.
-The conversion quality and options of *wpc* matches *cwebp*.
+The conversion quality a[nd options of *wpc* matches *cwebp*.
 The only catch is that you will need to install the *WPC* library on a server (or have someone do it for you).
 If this this is a problem, we suggest you turn to *ewww*.
 (PS: A Wordpress plugin is planned, making it easier to set up a WPC instance)

 [`ewww`](#ewww) is also a cloud service.
 It is a decent alternative for those who don't have the technical know-how to install *wpc*. *ewww* is using cwebp to do the conversion, so quality is great. *ewww* however only provides one conversion option (quality), and it is not free.
 But very cheap.
 Like in *almost* free.